ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-celebrates-record-financial-year-2021-22.md

 title: ASL Celebrates Record Financial Year 2021-22
 date: 2022-05-03T12:15:19.216Z
 image: /img/asl-celebrate-record-year-2021-22.jpg
+layout:
+  - type: testimonial
+    testimonial:
+      alignment: centre
+      quote: >
+        We set out at the start of the financial year feeling positive, but due to the global variables it was difficult to forecast across different sectors.
+The year offered its challenges with supply chain and logistical difficulties caused by the Covid pandemic followed on by the unrest in Europe due to the conflict in Ukraine.
+With the year now complete, we’re delighted to report on a record £7million turnover and to have brought 25 brand new customers on board.
+I'm exceptionally proud of our Sales team who have gone above and beyond to build great relationships with customers and give them the best service possible.
+        I'm excited for the new year ahead and hope we continue on this journey of growth"
+      name: Gareth Edwards, Head of Sales & Commercial
 seo:
   title: ASL Celebrates Record Financial Year 2021-22
   description: >